The Pictures

 parents of the small children in the community four miles north of Vaiden and

-west of teh Illinois Central Railroad began to
+west of teh Illinois Central Railroad began to concern themselves about a

-concern themselves about a school.
-Finally, a spinster, Miss Elizabeth Wood,
+school.
+Finally, a spinster, Miss Elizabeth Wood, better known to the children

-better known to the children as "Miss Lizzie," consented to try her
+as "Miss Lizzie," consented to try her hand at the task of

-hand at the task of teaching.
-Mr. William Billingsley, although a bachelor
+teaching.
+Mr. William Billingsley, although a bachelor himself, was

-charge, a room to be used as a classroom.
+to be used as a classroom.
 Miss Wood taught for a while but her family

 soon moved away.
 Since her meager salary was insufficient to justify her